nschoe/nschoeslabs/articles/2017-02-01-Docker-Taming-the-Beast-Part-5.md

 ### Conceptually Identical, Implementation (almost) Identical

 As you must have understood from this little introduction, the docker developers have thought about this use-case, and provided us with a way.
 And the very nice part is that you will not need to learn much.. yes you guessed it, we will still use Docker Networks.
-So everything we have just seen together still applies (and this is why you should read the beginning of this article, otherwise it will sound like a gibberish).
+So everything we have just seen together still applies (and this is why you should read the beginning of this article, otherwise it will sound like gibberish).

 So what's the difference then?